vectorgrp/XCPlite/README.md

 ## Configuration options:

 All settings and parameters for the XCP protocol and transport layer are located in xcp_cfg.h and xcptl_cfg.h.
-Compile options for the XCPlite demos are located in main_cfg.h:
+Compile options for the XCPlite demos are located in main_cfg.h.

 ## Notes:

-- Specify the IP addr on the command line (-bind), when you have multiple Ethernet adapters.
+- Specify the IP addr on the command line (-bind), if there are multiple Ethernet adapters.
-  Otherwise the IP address of the first Ethernet adapter found, will be written to A2L file.
+  Otherwise the IP address of the Ethernet adapter found first, will be written to A2L file.

-- If A2L generation and upload is disabled, make sure CANape (or any other tool) is using an up to date A2L file.
+- If A2L generation and upload is disabled, make sure CANape (or any other tool) is using an up to date A2L file with correct memory addresses.
+  As XCP uses direct memory access, wrong addresses may lead to access fault or corrupt data.
   You may enable EPK check, to make sure the A2L description matches the ECU software.

 - If A2L upload is enabled, you may need to set the IP address manually once.